novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 true bias: 0.7346627
 ```

-It is quite close, but not extactly the same.
+Numers are quite close to true numbers, but not exactly the same.
+I have set small/slow `learningRate` as `0.00005f` by intention, so that our learning metrics
-I have done that by intention by settings slow learningRate as `0.00005f`.
-If we set it to bigger value, it will be
+will be smoother on the future plots.
+If we set `learningRate` to bigger value, it will be
 closer to true weights.

+_When I write `weights` I often mean `bias` and `weight` parameters in the same time._

 # Test dataset

+We have `2000` data samples for model testing, let's what the error on predicting target values using unseen data:

 ```scala
 val testPredicted = model.predict(xTest)